openvinotoolkit/openvino/docs/dev/build_riscv64.md

      -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/<toolchain_file> \
      -DRISCV_TOOLCHAIN_ROOT=<xuantie_install_path>
    ```
    > **NOTE**: To build OpenVINO Runtime for different versions of RVV, you just need to specify corresponding toolchain files.
-For exmaple, you can replace `<toolchain_file>` with `riscv64-071-thead-gnu.toolchain.cmake` for RVV 0.7.1 and `riscv64-100-thead-gnu.toolchain.cmake` for RVV 1.0 respectively.
+For example, you can replace `<toolchain_file>` with `riscv64-071-xuantie-gnu.toolchain.cmake` for RVV 0.7.1 and `riscv64-100-xuantie-gnu.toolchain.cmake` for RVV 1.0 respectively.
-- For target without RVV using `riscv-gnu-toolchain`:
+- For target without optimized primitives using `riscv-gnu-toolchain`:
    ```sh
    cmake .. \
      -DCMAKE_BUILD_TYPE=Release \